The Rhine is a hiking trail and a trading, border, energy and boundary river

 Poets and writers also found the Rhine.
 One of the most famous Swiss writers, Gottfried Keller (1819-1890), even has a riverside path named after him.

 Nevertheless, the Rhine has not always been a place for poetic inspiration.
-Many bunkers on the Swiss banks give an impression of defensive works in the 1940s.
+Many bunkers on the Swiss banks give an impression of defensive works from the 1940s.

 Rümikon